JuliaLang/julia/doc/stdlib/base.rst

    Get an array of the names exported by a module, with optionally more module globals according to the additional parameters.

+.. function:: nfields(x::DataType) -> Int

+   Get the number of fields of a data type.

 .. function:: fieldnames(x::DataType)

    Get an array of the fields of a data type.